 Over the years psychologists have performed the experiment many times, and in general, fewer than half the kids passed the test.
 Most kids couldn’t delay gratification and gobble up the marshmallow before those running the study returned.

 Why You Need Self-Discipline In Your Life

 The researchers followed some of the children who did Mischel’s Marshmallow Test for decades.
 They found that those who waited were more likely to have better SAT scores and better jobs later on in life.

 The scientific study of self-control further shows people with higher levels of self-control eat healthier, are less likely to engage in substance abuse, perform better at work, and build high-quality friendships.

 In business, leaders with higher levels of self-discipline display more effective leadership styles, and are more likely to inspire and intellectually challenge their followers, instead of being abusive or micromanaging.

 In his comprehensive biography of Elon Musk, Ashlee Vance shows readers how Musk’s genius consists of setting incredibly high standards, monitoring progress closely, and working around the clock to build his physical and mental strength around self-discipline.

-Not only do self controlled people enjoy greater wealth, they behave more generously.
+Not only do self-controlled people enjoy greater wealth, but they also behave more generously.
 They override their selfish impulses and go out of their way to help others.